 It was so depressing to actually hear them talk that way.

-Well, just two biddies.
+Well, it's just too biddies.

-You said they're retired.
+You said they're retired?

 Yeah, yeah.